Where are they now? - Trevor Horn

 have, for a long time, been developing a musical, provisionally

-in "early initial development", although in an Oct
+it as in "early initial development", although in an Oct

 2018 interview, Horn said that the pair had been working on